itm/testbed-runtime/README.md

 There's a user mailing list (testbed-runtime-users@itm.uni-luebeck.de) you are free to join by sending an e-mail to testbed-runtime-users-subscribe@itm.uni-luebeck.de, to unsubscribe please send an e-mail to testbed-runtime-users-unsubscribe@itm.uni-luebeck.de.
-You can also visit the mailing list archives at [4].
+You can also visit the [mailing list archives][tr-mailinglist].
 Community and developer support will be preferably given through this list.

 Binary Downloads